Bachelor of Arts/Bachelor of Laws (Honours)

-Areas of study: Law, plus majors from the relevant combination degree entries.
+Law, plus study areas and majors (if applicable) from the relevant combination degree entries.

 Even if you choose not to practise law, a strong legal understanding and the ability to apply logical reasoning means that law graduates are extremely competitive for employment opportunities in a range of different career sectors.

 Combining Law with Psychological Science will enable students to continue their professional training in Psychology.
 Refer to 489812 Refer to Bachelor of Psychological Science/Bachelor of Laws (Honours).